I’ll split this into 2 bios for convenience: Music bio and Writing bio.

 During my time on the island, I began scribbling a first draft of a book then called, ‘The Governor’s Daughter’, about an Irish man trying to reconnect with his estranged, American, ex-con son.

 When I returned to Dublin at the start of 2016, I began editing ‘The Governor’s Daughter’.
 This is when my obsession with the craft of writing really dugs its hooks into me.
 I taught myself the intimacies of voice and what it means to write well (by writing bad and reading and a lot of experimenting, which might show in my short stories).

-My first book was put aside in 2017, and I wrote two 60,000-word manuscripts—which served as a lesson in structuring a book.
-I did the same thing in 2018 and developed the book-writing process by finishing two 80,000-word manuscripts: The True King of Ireland (about a dolphin that helps a politician win an election) and Pieces of a Man (about a divorcee writing a book on a plane and falling in love with an air-stewardess).
+An 80,000-word edited draft of ‘The Governor’s Daughter’ was finally put aside early 2017 (which I am still editing sparodically), and I wrote two 60,000-word manuscripts.
+I did the same thing in 2018 (80,000-word manuscripts): ‘The True King of Ireland‘, about a dolphin that helps a politician win an election.
+And ‘Pieces of a Man’, about a divorcee writing a book on a plane and falling in love with an air stewardess.
 As decent as they were, I felt I hadn’t nailed it yet.
-Sensing the real books were about to come, I shelved both.
-(I may return to them at a later date).
+Sensing the real books were to come, I shelved both.
+(I want to return to them at a later date).